Emails Not Being Sent

 If your file size is approaching the maximum size your email server allows, consider splitting the reports into two bundles, or see if it's possible for your email server to ignore size limits for the user ARDI is sending as.

-Minimise the Number of Recipients
+Minimise The Number of Recipients

 This means that…